The Port Arthur Historic Site – a World Heritage site

 Spending a night or two in the area will allow time to experience Port Arthur’s famous Ghost Tour, enjoy a meal of fresh local produce at Felons Bistro, visit the Coal Mines Historic Site at Saltwater River, (about 25 minutes drive from Port Arthur), and explore the stunning coastal scenery of the region.

 What currency and banking facilities are available?

 Tickets can be purchased by cash, credit card or travellers’ cheque.
 An automatic teller machine is located in the Visitor Centre.
 Foreign currency can be exchanged at the Ticketing Counter.

 Payment can also be made using China UnionPay at any of our sales points, including at the Ticketing Counter, in the Gift Shop and at our cafes and Bistro.

 Arthur Highway, Port Arthur Tasmania 7182 AUSTRALIA

-Or ask your travel agent.
+Contact us for more information or ask your travel agent.